 Vogelschiss.
 Birdshit.
 A German politician used this word recently to describe the National Socialist regime which ruled Germany from 1933 to 1945.
 He was looking for a new perspective, one which would reduce the Nazi dictatorship to proportion in a thousand years of mostly successful German history.
 Elections were in the offing, and he may have felt that he needed attention.
 Because I am reluctant to give him any, he will be referred to here as Mr. Bird, leaving out the second syllable.

 As I write, a one-time SS volunteer, now aged 94 and relying on a wheelchair, is being called to account for many hundreds of deaths at the concentration camp in Stutthof, near Danzig, where he had been deployed as a guard.
 Stutthof was the place of death of over 60,000 Jews and other persecuted persons.
 It was also the location of a contemptible experiment by a well-known professor of medicine who wanted to turn the bodies of dead prisoners into soap.
-At his trial in Münster, this former SS man is disclaiming all knowledge of or involvement in anything, except for what guards everywhere are supposed to do.
+At his trial in Münster, the former SS man is disclaiming all knowledge of or involvement in anything, except for what guards everywhere are supposed to do.

 We have heard this before.
 It is, in fact, the tenor of the German national conversation about the Nazis since 1945.
 If criminal atrocities were committed, and it isn’t always so clear that there were, it was all done by a small clique of high-level Nazis.
 Nobody else did anything, saw anything or knew anything.
 These claims were made, and still are, with complete sincerity, in spite of clear evidence to the contrary.

 On May 8, 1985, the 40th anniversary of the German capitulation and the end of the war in Europe, Weizsäcker gave a speech to the German parliament in which he urged a change to the culture of remembering.
-Referring to the deportion of the Jews in Germany, which began at the end of 1941, he asserted that knowledge of the matter had been unavoidable.
+Referring to the deportion of the Jews in Germany, which began at the end of 1941, he asserted that knowledge of the deportations had been unavoidable.
 Any German willing to know must have known.
 There could be no collective guilt, because guilt was an individual matter, and tied to unique life circumstances, but there was collective responsibility, not least on future generations, to prevent such a moral calamity from ever recurring.

 In his memoirs, which appeared in 1997, Weizsäcker argues that under the Nazis, knowledge of the atrocities against the Jews was not available in such a way that their systematic nature could have been recognised.
 Yet, as he admits, a friend and fellow-officer, Axel von dem Bussche, had witnessed just such an atrocity, by chance, it seems, and had told him about it.
 This took place at Dubno in the Ukraine in October 1942, when some 3000 Jewish men, women and children were massacred by the SS.
 On returning to his regiment, the distraught von dem Bussche had sought the company of his peers to discuss the meaning of what he had seen.
 He concluded that it was a crime of such enormity that a Prussian officer could consider himself not to be bound any further by his oath of loyalty.
 Von dem Bussche spent the rest of the war trying to find ways to assassinate Hitler.